SpitFire-666/raspberry-pi/README.md

 NOTE: No need to extract the .img - Etcher will read the .zip just fine

-Flash using Etcher, use a USB->microSD Card reader
+Flash using Etcher, use a USB->microSD Card reader:

 https://github.com/balena-io/etcher

+- Enable SSH (assumes BOOT volume is E:\ drive)
 ````
 new-item -ItemType File -Name ssh -Path e:\
 ````
+- Auto-join WiFi (update ssid and psk) (assumes BOOT volume is E:\ drive

 ````
 @"